 While the butter is melting, mix the flour, sugar, baking powder, salt and milk in a medium size bowl to create the batter.
 In a separate bowl, toss the peaches with cinnamon and brown sugar.
-If your peaches are extra juicy like ours were when we picked them straight from the orchard, you’ll want to add about a 1/4 cup gluten-free flour or 2 tbsp of cornstarch to the peach mixture to thicken.
+If your peaches are extra juicy like ours were when we picked them straight from the orchard, you'll want to add about a ¼ cup gluten-free flour or 2 tablespoon of cornstarch to the peach mixture to thicken.

 Pour the batter over the melted butter, but DO NOT stir!
 Then spread the peaches evenly across the top of the batter.
 It will be tempting to mix, but don't mix!

 Something magical happens in the oven when the peaches sink to the bottom of the batter and all the layers combine perfectly together.

 Bake for about 40 minutes until golden brown and set in the middle.
 Serve immediately, warm out of the oven, topped with your favorite vanilla ice cream...and, there might not be anything more delicious than grabbing spoons and eating it right out of the skillet!